September 18, 2018 The Best Interactive Marketing Campaigns for the Holidays 2019 – 12 Examples

 Instagram Hashtag Contests

 Instagram hashtag contests are golden these days.
-One of the reason they’re so popular is because they’re so easy to enter.
+One of the reasons they’re so popular is because they’re so easy to enter.
 All people have to do is enter a photo with a hashtag in the caption.
 When people see their friends’ entries, they click the hashtag and see all the entries associated with it.

 TIP: When setting up a hashtag contest, include your company’s name in the hashtag.
 For example, if ShortStack were hosting a Cyber Monday giveaway, the hashtag would look like this: #ShortStackCyberMonday.